244 – Extra Employment

 24. The person or business for which the employee works refuses, or has refused, to cooperate in an investigation related to the extra employment;

-25. The employee is a civilian or detention officer and the extra employment is law-enforcement-related (e.g., security guard, private investigator, police officer or reserve, or jailer);
+25. The employee is a professional staff member or detention officer and the extra employment is law-enforcement-related (e.g., security guard, private investigator, police officer or reserve, or jailer);

-26. The civilian or detention officer displays, wears, or utilizes any portion of HCSO-issued uniforms, jackets, hats, caps, or equipment at an extra employment location;
+26. The professional staff member or detention officer displays, wears, or utilizes any portion of HCSO-issued uniforms, jackets, hats, caps, or equipment at an extra employment location;

 27. An employee is injured or rendered incapable of performing normal job assignments, including a physical or mental condition;